uofuseismo/massociate/examples/magna/README.md

 ## Step 1: Travel Time Tables

 To begin we must generate travel time tables.
 For simplicitly we will use a  1D model and the travel time calculator from [GrowClust](https://github.com/interseismic/PhaseLink/blob/master/raytracer.tar.gz).
+Since I do not know the licensing it will be up to you to download, compile, and make an executable named make\_TTable.

 The velocity model in wasatch.txt is used by the UUSS for events in the Wasatch Front.
 The file is defined by depth (km), Vp (km/s), Vs (km/s) tuples